HarryEH/Hnefatafl/README.md

 Current solution uses 99% of 8 core i7...
 Need to be sure of VM specage
 @Harry - more work over fewer threads?
 Current version easily outplayed by black corner blocking Checks many more moves when the RandomDepthPlayer is black?
-Why would this be
+Why would this be?
+Still sucks.
+State machine strategy at the start of the game.
+End game weight good board positions highly? eg  WxxxPkPxxxW
+																								  xxxxPxPxxxx
+																								  xxxxPPPxxxx